 These are some of my favorite sessions!
 They are a mix of documentary and portrait.
 We really take our time and capture your family just as you are.
 These are your keepsakes to look back on when the kids are grown to remember what life looked like when they were newborns, toddlers, adolescents, and so on.
 Sometimes life’s a little messy and chaotic but more importantly, your life is full of love.
 They can take place in your home, or they can be an outdoor adventure.
 For newborns, I do not put baby in an unnatural pose; the most I do is put baby on his or her belly.
 I will wrap baby in a swaddle for some of the session which keeps baby calm and secure.
 The whole family can be involved in any of these sessions at no additional cost.
 These sessions are laid back and can last up to 3 hours.

-Whether you had a home birth, birth center birth or hospital birth, these sessions take place within 48-72 hours of baby’s arrival.
+Whether you had a home birth, birth center birth or hospital birth, these photography sessions take place within 48-72 hours of baby’s arrival.
 Or as close to that time frame as possible.
 I am happy to travel to wherever you are located.
 Newborns change every single day, so these sessions are to really capture those first few days of baby’s life.
 Not everyone wants to have pictures of baby after going through such a grand journey, but if you’re like me, you want to remember everything.
-Many people will do a Fresh 48 and then a week or two later, do an in-home newborn session.
-Some people will do just the Fresh 48.
+Many people will do a Fresh 48 and then a week or two later, do an in-home newborn photography session.
+Some people will do just the Fresh 48 photography session.
 We can structure it in any way you would like.
 The focus can be on just baby or include the whole family.
 All family members are included at no additional cost.
 These sessions last up to an hour.

-Portrait sessions are great for an updated family portrait, maternity portraits, first birthday/cake-smash, engagement or other special occasion portraits.
+Portrait sessions are great for an updated family portrait, maternity pictures, first birthday/cake-smash, engagement or other special occasion portraits.
 While still “lifestyle” these focus more on your family looking at the camera.
 They are still laid back, but more fast paced than a Storytelling session.
 These sessions are an hour in length.

 Mini sessions occur two or three times a year at a location of my choosing.
-They are perfect for holiday cards, baby announcements, or family portraits on a budget.
+They are perfect for holiday cards, baby or pregnancy announcements, or family portraits on a budget.
 They are only 20 minutes in length.